-NOTE: Students will not be allowed to check out from school unless a parent or guardian comes to the school OR talks with an administrator.
-Students are not permitted to run errands or go out to lunch during the school day.
+NOTE: Students are not permitted to run errands or go out to lunch during the school day.

 CLINIC

 The clinic is located in the main office on the first floor.
 Our clinic is open to all students, faculty and staff.
 We have a nurse on duty to provide for the medical needs of our students.
 It is the Parents' responsibility to provide the clinic with the necessary medical information concerning the student's medical needs during school hours.
 All medications MUST be turned in to the clinic for dispersal.
 This includes OTC (over the counter) medications.